Resident engagement drives home decarbonising benefits

 Prior to retrofitting, all properties were rated as EPC D or E. Following the installation of a range of measures including external wall, cavity wall and new loft insulation, as well as new windows, doors, scores improved to EPC C and above.

-Following assessments by Energy Specifics, external wall and loft insulation were identified as key retrofit measures, given their effectiveness in reducing heat loss and avoiding cold bridging.
-To keep costs low, draft proofing and low energy lighting have been used.
-Additionally, solar PV has been installed on some roofs, significantly decreasing resident energy bills.
+Retrofit designs were carried out by Constructive Thinking with external wall and loft insulation identified as key measures, given their effectiveness in reducing heat loss and avoiding cold bridging.

 A critical success factor during this project was the communications and engagement activity.
 We wanted to ensure that residents understood what was taking place on their behalf and what benefits this would bring.
 Our work impacts people’s daily lives, so we needed to go above and beyond to deliver everything as seamlessly as possible.”